 Jospeh Beuys, Mensch 1972

-ime that Beuys spent in the Kunstakademie Dusseldorf, was working among philosophers, academics and fellow artists.
+The time that Beuys spent in the Kunstakademie Dusseldorf, was working among philosophers, academics and fellow artists.
 It in turn inspired him to draw up an idea of the 'extended definition of art' through evolution, religion, humanism and social philosophy.

 He believed that the earth was enveloped by a cosmic placenta (the cosmos) which feeds our creative energy like that of an aura.
 He believed that humans are on a long line which is hurtling towards death with the onset of atomic warfare and nuclear power which he understood to be the 20th century.
 Many scientists he admired which talked about the present and were influential to him are represented within his theory such as Newton, Kant, and Plato.
 But what Beuys wanted to express and produce through dialogue and his actions was the future sphere, after the 20th century and death.
 How do we imagine that? and he understood it was through art - if everyone was an artist and let themselves describe and express whatever jumped out to them in the natural world we would all be able to create our own worlds and create our own origins of perception so that we could see what's coming.

-, to teach students in a university how to create widened consciousness: for example one of the lessons would be evolution and drawing - for each pupil to only draw when something in nature or their surroundings calls out to them.
+This idea was where the Free International University developed, to teach students in a university how to create widened consciousness: for example one of the lessons would be evolution and drawing - for each pupil to only draw when something in nature or their surroundings calls out to them.

 The idea of consciousness and working on what each person has to say or can see, Beuys believed could only really be done through making art.